Traffic Tickets Details

 The Great Texas Warrant Roundup

-This year’s edition of The Great Texas Warrant Roundup is about to begin.
-Starting in February or March, 2019, over 300 law enforcement agencies, with more than half of them in the DFW Metroplex, will fan out to find and arrest people with arrest warrants for unpaid traffic tickets.
+During The Great Texas Warrant Roundup over 300 law enforcement agencies, with more than half of them in the DFW Metroplex, will fan out to find and arrest people with arrest warrants for unpaid traffic tickets.